dikortis/LetsTalkETC/Episodes/Episode_15.md

 program
-I mean it's technically possible it's just insanely difficult right you wouldn't you wouldn't pick C if you were trying to reason about things in a mathematical way so yeah you have you have programming languages which are constructed in a mathematical style they have a formal mathematical semantics that means that means that they mean something in a mathematical sense they have a they have an explanation as to what do they mean what value do they
+I mean it's technically possible it's just insanely difficult right you wouldn't pick C if you were trying to reason about things in a mathematical way so you have programming languages which are constructed in a mathematical style they have a formal mathematical semantics that means that they mean something in a mathematical sense they have a they have an explanation as to what do they mean what value do they